Bhare8972/GroningerLightningPlotter/README.txt

 How to use:
 The GLP package is called from a python script.
 An example is included.
 Note that if the script that calls GLP (e.g. the attached example) is in the same folder as the GLP folder (NOT inside!), then GLP does not need any kind of installation.
 For other uses, an install script is included.
-Since I do not really understand Python package managment, this install script is dead-simple.
+Since I do not really understand Python package management, this install script is dead-simple.
 It simply places a sym-link named 'GLP' in your python library.
-So that if a script calls "import GLP", then the python interpretor will find the sym-link to the GLP folder.
+So that if a script calls "import GLP", then the python interpreter will find the sym-link to the GLP folder.

 Note that GLP works with "datasets", where you can have multiple datasets.
 A dataset can represent a flash, piece of a flash, locations of the antennas, etc...
-The kind of datasets is ostensibly easy to extend so that wierd things could be plotted (e.g. maybe radar data if wanted! ), however such extension is probably difficult to anyone note intametnly familour with how GLP works internally.
+The kind of datasets is ostensibly easy to extend so that wierd things could be plotted (e.g. maybe radar data if wanted! ), however such extension is probably difficult to anyone note intimately familiar with how GLP works internally.

 The included example script opens up a lightning flash, turns it into a dataset, and then plots that dataset.
 It is relatively easy to turn numpy arrays of X, Y, Z, T source coordinates into a nice data set.
-The script uses a helper function, "SPSF_to_DataSet"; however this helper function is relatevely simple and (unlike all the other code) I recomend any end user to read this function if they want to plot their own pointsource data that may be in a weird data format.
+The script uses a helper function, "SPSF_to_DataSet"; however this helper function is relatively simple and (unlike all the other code) I recommend any end user to read this function if they want to plot their own pointsource data that may be in a weird data format.

 If you want to run this code, but don't have a nice lightning data set to plot, then please contact me.